SvenGroot/Ookii.CommandLine/docs/Command Line Arguments in Ookii.CommandLine.md

 For a dictionary argument, instead of creating a custom `TypeConverter` that parses into a `KeyValuePair<TKey, TValue>`, you can also customize conversion of the key and/or value alone by specifying the `KeyTypeConverterAttribute` and/or the `ValueTypeConverterAttribute` respectively.
 This is the recommended way of customizing type conversion for dictionary arguments.

+If you do specify the `TypeConverterAttribute` for a dictionary argument, the `KeyTypeConverterAttribute`, `ValueTypeConverterAttribute`, and `KeyValueSeparatorAttribute` arguments will be ignored.

 For many types, the conversion can be culture dependent.
 For example, converting numbers or dates depends on the culture which defines the accepted formats and how they’re interpreted; some cultures might use a period as the decimal separators, while others use a comma.